euphonics/ColemakDH-no-AltGr/README.md

 # ColemakDH-no-AltGr

+This repo contains files to install [Colemak Mod-DH](https://colemakmods.github.io/mod-dh/) *without* AltGr.

+The standard [Colemak-DH Windows KLC installation files](https://github.com/ColemakMods/mod-dh/tree/master/klc) comes with AltGr enabled.

-Keyboard layout ColemakDH without AltGr.
-The AltGr keys can interfere with hotkeys that make use of the CTRL and ALT keys.
+However, the AltGr keys can interfere with hotkeys that make use of the CTRL and ALT keys.

 # Windows Installation